sap-linuxlab/community.sap_install/roles/sap_swpm/README.md

 ### Default Templates mode variables

-Example using all inifile list parameters with the Default Templates mode:
+Example using all inifile list parameters with the Default Templates mode to install SAP ECC EhP8 on IBM Db2:

 ```
 sap_swpm_ansible_role_mode: default_templates